 Native to North America.
 Plants form a tidy, low to medium-sized clump of dark-green, leathery fronds, remaining evergreen in most regions.
 Tolerates summer heat and humidity.

 New fronds unfurl in striking shades of orange-red to copper-pink before eventually maturing to glossy deep green by summer.
-Reddish frond color often returns in autumn after first fall frost.
+Reddish frond colour often returns in autumn after first fall frost.

 Lacy light green leaves contrast against deep red central stems.

 The dark violet red fronds are contrasted by bright silver edges.
-The pinnules look twisted or ruffled looking.
+The pinnules look twisted or ruffled.